pymor/pymor/docs/source/tutorial_optimization.rst

    \end{align}

-The diffusion is thus given as the linear combination of scaled indicator functions with support inside two blocks :math:`\omega` in the left half of the domain, roughly where the ``w`` is here:
+The diffusion is thus given as the linear combination of scaled indicator functions where :math:`\omega` is defined by two blocks in the left half of the domain, roughly where the ``w`` is here:

 ::